Oriental False Hawksbeard (Youngia japonica).

-Oriental false hawksbeard is an annual and biannual weed of waste ground, cultivated fields and roadsides.
+Oriental False Hawksbeard (Youngia japonica) is an highly invasive, annual and bi-annual weed of waste ground, cultivated fields and roadsides.
 In Australia it is generally found on the east coast, from Sydney north.

-Hawksbeard is an herbaceous flowering plant with a solitary, erect growth habit.
-It is ofen mistaken for Dandelion in the vegetative phase.
+False Hawksbeard is an herbaceous flowering plant with a solitary, erect growth habit.
+It is often mistaken for Dandelion in the vegetative phase.
 Once it flowers it also looks like weeds such as Catsear.

-As it is an annual, it needs bare soil to establish every year, unlike perennial weeds like Dandelion which only need to establish once.
+As Youngia japonica is an annual, it needs bare soil to establish every year, unlike perennial weeds like Dandelion which only need to establish once.

 After you finish reading this, you will be able to: